-(Policy 1210) The Board will annually adopt a school calendar that will provide for a minimum of 174 days and 1,044 hours of pupil attendance.
+The Board will annually adopt a school calendar that will provide for a maximum of 174 days and minimum of 1,044 hours of pupil attendance.
 The beginning of the school year will not generally be set more than ten (10) days prior to Labor Day.
 Should the Board decide to set an earlier start date, the Board will: